 Get a Soft bristle brush – not a brillo pad, not a sponge, not a washcloth.
 Put your freshly washed knife down on the counter, and use that brush to brush your blade clean.
 If necessary, wash in warm soapy water again.

-Hand dry your knives.
-The faster you dry them, the less of chance for rust or corrosion to take place.
+Hand-dry your knives.
+The faster you dry them, there is a less chance for rust or corrosion to take place.
 Fold a towel several times so that you’re sure you won’t cut yourself and then use that to dry the knife.